 To make tabouli salad, use the best quality ingredients as the taste depends totally on the quality of ingredients used.

-Use fresh parsley, mint leaves and spring onion greens for a refreshing flavour of your tabouli salad.
+Greens – Use fresh parsley, mint leaves and spring onion greens for a refreshing flavour in your tabouli salad.

 Bring the chicken broth to a boil.